-The bustling city centre has so many sights to see including the cathedral, several churches, over 30 museums including the popular Picasso Museum and the Moorish Fortresses of Alcazaba and the Castillo de Gibralfaro.
+The bustling city centre has so many sights to see including the cathedral, several churches, and over 30 museums including the popular Picasso Museum and the Moorish Fortresses of Alcazaba and the Castillo de Gibralfaro.

-The second most populated city of Andalucia, Malaga has established itself as the coast’s commercial and cultural hub with many bars, restaurants, nightclubs and shops.
+The second most populated city of Andalucia, Malaga has established itself as the coast’s commercial and cultural hub with many bars, restaurants, nightclubs, and shops.

 Travelling around the city centre is easy if you don’t want to walk, as buses run regularly and fares are cheap.
-Buses from Malaga Bus Station also travel to all over Spain including Almeria, Bilbao, Cadiz, Cordoba, Huelva, Madrid and Valencia.
+Buses from Malaga Bus Station also travel all over Spain including Almeria, Bilbao, Cadiz, Cordoba, Huelva, Madrid, and Valencia.
 You can also travel to the cities of Galicia as well as France and Morocco.

-Travel by train is also available from Malaga - María Zambrano train station, from here you can travel along the coast to Fuengirola, as well as further afield to Madrid, Seville, Cordoba, Granada, Valencia and Barcelona.
+Travel by train is also available from Malaga - María Zambrano train station, from here you can travel along the coast to Fuengirola, as well as further afield to Madrid, Seville, Cordoba, Granada, Valencia, and Barcelona.

 If busy city living is what you are looking for Malaga city centre is the perfect place but be prepared for the influx of tourists that arrive in their thousands when the large cruise ships dock.